grepisopu/gemmarepiso.github.io/index.md

 # About me

-I am a PhD student at the Spanish and Portuguese Department at UCLA.
  I am interested in modeling language transfer in child and adult heritage phonology.
-In particular, I am currently working on across-word boundaries empty onset repair strategies, voiced palatal obstruents and Spanish rhoticity.
+I am currently working on empty onset repair strategies, voiced palatal obstruents and Spanish rhoticity.

 I have taught courses for Spanish heritage speakers and designed hybrid courses for L2 Catalan learners.